Data Heterogeneity Differential Privacy: From Theory to Algorithm: Performance Improving Differentially Private Stochastic Gradient Descent

-In this section, we propose a `performance improving' method based on the DBDP-ERM proposed in Section 3.

-Motivated by the original definition of differential privacy (equation (\ref{DP})), of which the key is the changes on the model caused by altering a \textit{single} data instance, we consider the contributions made by different data instances on the final model.
-In particular, if the effects caused by a data instance $z$ on the final machine learning model is so little that the attacker cannot realize it by observing the model, there is no need for us to add noise when training by $z$.
-From this perspective, it can be observed that DBDP-ERM naturally fits our method when combining with SGD, in which `analyzing each data instance individually' is an important step.

-Now, we only have one problem left: How to quantitatively measure the impact of the data instances on the model?
-A classic technique from robust statistics, Influence Function (IF), gives us some inspirations.
+Motivated by the definition of DP, we focus on the contributions made by data instances on the final model.
+In particular, if the effects caused by a data instance $z$ on the final machine learning model is so little that the attacker cannot realize it (less than $e^{\epsilon}$), there is no need to add noise to $z$.
+Now, only one problem is left: How to measure the impact of the data instances on the model?
+A classic technique, Influence Function (IF), gives us some inspirations.